 The unusual rock formations and crystal clear water are extraordinarily inviting, as is the adorable fisherman huts of Klima, and even the incredible culinary scene in Pollonia and Trypiti.

-Ferry schedules are released from March to April for the upcoming year.
+Ferry schedules are released in April for the upcoming year.
 Make sure to check Ferryhopper for more up-to-date travel times and ferry routes.
 Greece is one of the best countries to plan a trip island hopping, and it has great ferry connections throughout the islands.

 Some of these may be affiliate links, which means when you buy something I may receive a small commission.
 There is no additional charge to you, and it really helps to support me – so thank you!